-Simply put, the moral basis for the Army is more than the simple protection of power, but the protection of a power worthy of defense.9 The sovereignty of the United States is legitimate, as opposed to merely factual, because it protects and respects human rights through political institutions.10 In sum, this conception of the sovereignty of the United States is consistent with its founding principles and generates a moral duty to defend the country.
+Simply put, the moral basis for the Army is more than the simple protection of power, but the protection of a power worthy of defense.
+The sovereignty of the United States is legitimate, as opposed to merely factual, because it protects and respects human rights through political institutions.
+In sum, this conception of the sovereignty of the United States is consistent with its founding principles and generates a moral duty to defend the country.
 The military shoulders the burden of this duty.

 However, the United States values and protects human dignity and human rights not only of the citizens and Soldiers of the Nation but also of all human beings.
-The broader application of these values to all people further justifies the Nation's use of force to protect others.11 The Army, to fulfill its duty to the United States, must therefore respect human rights in all that it does.
-Only by doing so can it maintain its legitimacy as a profession and steward the political legitimater ight to sovereignty is the first moral basis for the Army Ethic.13 That is, the Army fights to make abstract rights become concrete.
+The broader application of these values to all people further justifies the Nation's use of force to protect others.
+The Army, to fulfill its duty to the United States, must therefore respect human rights in all that it does.
+Only by doing so can it maintain its legitimacy as a profession and steward the political legitimacy of the United States.
+Thus, the Nation's legitimate right to sovereignty is the first moral basis for the Army Ethic.
+That is, the Army fights to make abstract rights become concrete.